 The NBA’s championship is done with and the NBA offseason is finally here.
 No official communication has been made regarding the commencement of free agency but what’s clear is that it is close.
 NBA Draft is set to begin on Nov 18 pointing to the start of the signing window, training camps, and ultimately, the new season.
-All the NBA action including various markets such as futures and prop bets can be found on this betting site.

 With the NBA regular season closer and closer to begin, some free agents are available and could play a big role in improving different teams.
 They have the hype and would be marquee signings to any team that would sign them up.
 This summer may, however, lack the ‘chaotic’ nature on the round of free agency due to the uncertainty in the finances.
 But, that notwithstanding, here are the top free agents available;

 - Anthony Davis – Los Angeles Lakers

 Well, he is one of those free agents not expected to leave.
 He is, however, expected to opt-out of his $28.7 million player option for his final season and re-sign a new one with the Lakers.
 There is the expectation that he signs a three-year deal contract that would see him hit free agency once more in 2022.

 There aren’t many players in the NBA with the qualities of Anthony Davis and rank among the top MVPs and DPOYs every season.
 He has always been a player for the big moments.